bitovi/academy/src/advanced-typescript/scripts/README.md

 > }
 > ```
 >
-> Since this is only used in `/advanced-typescript` this shouldn't be a problem.
+> Since this is only used in `/advanced-typescript` this shouldn’t be a problem.
 But if this script becomes commonly used, naming the file in CodeSandbox should probably be done differently.

 You can check all of these using the `--help` option.